 ii.
 Any act or conduct described as hazing under federal or state law.

 c.
 Harassment (Including Sexual Harassment)

 i.
-A repeated pattern of physical and/or non-physical behaviors that (a) are intended to cause fear, humiliation or annoyance, (b) offend or degrade, (c) create a hostile environment or (d) reflect discriminatory bias in an attempt to establish dominance, superiority or power over an individual athlete or group based on gender, race, ethnicity, culture, religion, sexual orientation, gender expression or mental or physical disability; or
+A repeated pattern of physical and/or non-physical behaviors that (a) is intended to cause fear, humiliation or annoyance, (b) offend or degrade, (c) create a hostile environment, or (d) reflect discriminatory bias in an attempt to establish dominance, superiority or power over an individual athlete or group based on gender, race, ethnicity, culture, religion, sexual orientation, gender expression or mental or physical disability; or

 ii.
 Any act or conduct described as harassment under federal or state law.

 i.
 A pattern of deliberate, non-contact behavior that has the potential to cause emotional or psychological harm to an athlete.
 Non-contact behaviors include (a) verbal acts (b) physical acts (c) acts that deny attention or support.

 ii.
 Any act or conduct as emotional abuse or misconduct under federal or state law (e.g., child abuse, child neglect).

 i.
 Contact or non-contact that results in, or reasonably threatens to, cause physical harm to an athlete or other sports participants; or